-Understanding car spec terminology can be a challenge.
-What exactly do manufacturers mean by “wheelbase?”
-How do you define “headroom?”
-And why are these vehicle specs so important?
+When researching a car for sale, the specs are a great place to start, but the terminology can be confusing.
+What exactly do manufacturers mean by wheelbase?
+How do you define headroom?
+Why are these details important?

-In this article, we’ve researched 11 key vehicle specs terms you’ll need to know about when making comparisons between competitors of cars, trucks, and SUVs:
+Understanding the specs outlined below and how they can affect you as the potential owner of the vehicle can help save you time and ensure you get the right car for your lifestyle.
+In this article, we’ve researched key vehicle specs terms you’ll need to know about when making comparisons between competitors of cars, trucks, and SUVs.
+See the table of contents below.

 - Approach, Departure, and Breakover Angles